 Sometimes formal and sometimes informal, ‘holding to account’ is always based on your views, your needs and your feedback.

-Beyond that, the PCC also weighs the Chief Constable’s value by professional standards:
+Beyond that, the Commissioner also weighs the Chief Constable’s value by professional standards:

 - Meeting the priorities set out in the Police and Crime Plan